irods/irods_docs/docs/plugins/composable_resources.md

 This virtualization enables the coordinating resources to manage both the placement and the retrieval of Data Objects independent from the types of resources that are connected as children resources.
 When iRODS tries to retrieve data, each child resource will "vote", indicating whether it can provide the requested data.
 Coordinating resources will then decide which particular storage resource (e.g. physical location) the read should come from.
 The specific manner of this vote is specific to the logic of the coordinating resource.
 A coordinating resource may lean toward a particular vote based on the type of optimization it deems best.
 For instance, a coordinating resource could decide between child votes by opting for the child that will reduce the number of requests made against each storage resource within a particular time frame or opting for the child that reduces latency in expected data retrieval times.
 We expect a wide variety of useful optimizations to be developed by the community.

-An intended side effect of the tree metaphor and the virtualization of coordinating resources is the deprecation of the concept of a resource group.
-Resource groups in iRODS 3.x could not be put into other resource groups.
-A specific limiting example is a compound resource that, by definition, was a group and could not be placed into another group.
-This significantly limited its functionality as a management tool.
-Groups in iRODS now only refer to user groups.

 Read more about [Composable Resources](https://irods.org/2013/02/e-irods-composable-resources/):

 - [Paper (279kB, PDF)](https://irods.org/uploads/2013/02/eirods-composable-resources.pdf)